NOAA-PMEL/google_services_api/README.md

 as well as a fully-functioning (if still under development) "drivemaster" application that provides upload to, download from, and listing of Google Drive folders.

-To use either application, authentication tokens need to be created.
+To use either application, the user must have client credentials for an approved client application, and the authentication tokens need to be created using those credentials.

 To create the tokens, the application must be run interactively.
 If the tokens are not present or are invalid, the application will launch the default browser with a Google SSO prompt.